 On May 12, 2008, an order was adopted granting a petition for a service plan and an assessment roll for the District.
 The order authorized levying an annual assessment which would assure sufficient funding for the services provided under the 20-year term of the Service Plan.
 The resolution authorized an assessment of \$2,750 to \$6,000 per acre for properties marked Level 1 Assessment and \$2,500 to \$5,000 per acre for properties marked Level 2 Assessment of developed property to provide services and improvements in the design and construction of water, sanitary sewer and drainage/detention improvements and design and construction of Research Forest Drive between Egypt Land and FM 2978.
 Level 1 and Level 2 Properties are outlined in the Assessment Plan.

-The District levied a 2021 assessment per acre of developed property, which resulted in an assessment of \$281,911.
-The 2021 assessment has been fully collected.
+The District levied a 2022 assessment per acre of developed property, which resulted in an assessment of \$281,911.
+The 2022 assessment was fully collected during the year ended December 31, 2023.